FAQs for in-person invigilated exams at exam centres

 • hand sanitizer or antibacterial wipes

-You will have access to a PDF version of the book on the laptop in the room.
-You may also bring in your own copy of the Formulae and Tables book to use during the exam.
+You can bring your own copy of the Formulae and Tables (2002 publication, orange in colour) book to use during the exam.
+This will need to be an original copy version; printed or XEROX copies will not be permitted.
 We accept that your own copy may have annotations.
-Please make sure you remove any post it/sticky notes or any other attached notes.
+Please make sure you remove any post-it/sticky notes or any other attached notes.

+Please note you are not permitted to bring in any other exam materials, including your own study notes.
 The only exception is the CP3 advanced materials, which are provided 3 days in advance of the exam.

-8. What happens if my exam is disrupted by something out of my control at the centre?
+10. What happens if my exam is disrupted by something out of my control at the centre?

 If you feel your exam efforts have been impacted by something out of your control, we encourage you to apply for mitigating circumstances.